What is a WiFi Extender and How Does It Work?

 The transmission is captured by the booster and returned or pushed into your cell phone with wi-fi feature turned on.
 The wireless sends booster the information before the router receives the transmission.
 After the router has accepted the information, it relays it to the web servers.
 Having completed this, the process begins once again.

 The swiftness of the process actually depends on the router and type of Wi-Fi booster you have selected and each booster’s standard.
 For example the common standard most Wi-Fi reception boosters have is a Wireless N (802.11n).
 This supports a maximum of 300 Mbps network bandwidth.
 Per se, the standard provides an excellent speed and range and also very interference resistant in its coverage.

 Other wireless standards exist, with the 802.11ac being one of the newest generation standards allowing a Wi-Fi booster to support the 5 GHz and 2.4 GHz bands.
 It also provides a 450 Mbps bandwidth for 2.4 GHz band and 1300 Mbps for the 5 GHz band.
 Of course the 802.11ac and 802.11n standards can be interfered with in the process lowering their bandwidth.
 At the same time, the internet provider can also limit the speed thus preventing the standards from hitting their top potential.

 It is obvious that both Wi-Fi extender and Wi-Fi repeaters are similar in many respects.
 But they are different in their behaviour.
-A Wi-Fi extender performs by pulling the reception from a router before relaying it to a device.
-While doing this, the extender is not transmitting the coverage using the same type of network name as the initial wireless network.
-For instance, if the original or initial network is known as “WirelessNet1” the booster will produce a new network name such as “WirelessNet2’.
+A WiFi extender performs by pulling the reception from a router before relaying it to a device.
+While doing this, it is not transmitting the coverage using the same type of network name as the initial wireless network.
+For instance, if original or initial network is known as “WirelessNet1” the booster will produce a new network name such as “WirelessNet2’.
 For your device to connect to the internet as desired, it must connect to “WirelessNet2”.